jahwin/wecodefy/README.md

 ```

 ## Controllers
-<p>This is were you will put your bussiness logics, see directory below to see were it can be created manual.</p>
+<p>This is were you will put your business logics, see directory below to see were it can be created manual.</p>

 ```
 app/http/[folder name]/controllers/